Mehrshad-D/LinSolver-s390x-x86/README.md

 - `res` – The solution vector.
 - `remainder` – A temporary storage variable for vectorized operations.

-## Limitations
-- Only works for square matrices (NxN).
-- Requires AVX-compatible CPU.
-- Does not handle cases where the system has infinitely many solutions.

 ## Author
 [Your Name]